sensu-plugins/sensu-plugins.github.io/development/index.md

 * When at all possible do a  ```git pull --rebase``` both before you start working on the repo and then before you commit.
 This will help ensure you have the most up to date codebase, Rubocop rules, and documentation.
 It will also go along way towards cutting down or eliminating(hopefully) annoying merge commits.
 *

-If you wish to track the status of your PR or issue, check out our [waffle.io](https://waffle.io/sensu/sensu-community-plugins).
+If you wish to track the status of your PR or issue, check out our [waffle.io](https://waffle.io/sensu-plugins/sensu-plugins.github.io).
 This single location will allow contributors to stay on top of interwinding issues more effectively.
+As the number of repositories grow and issues cross those bounds this will be the main organizational tool for tracking.

 Please do not not abandon your pull request, only you can help us merge it.
-We will wait for feedback from you on your pull request for up to one month.
-A lack of feedback in one month may require you to re-open your pull request.
+We will wait for feedback from you on your pull request for up to 60 days.
+A lack of feedback in after this may require you to re-open your pull request.

 ## Technical Debt